ShareFacebook Twitter AddThis

 1. Go into a decent cook shop or a decent knife shop, get advice and try the knife out.

-2. Find out the most comfortable – as an extension of your hand (you'll know it by its feel)
+2. Find out the most comfortable – the knife should feel like an extension of your hand (you'll know it by its feel)

 3. Understand how easy or difficult it is to keep and edge on the knife and if you want to get involved in knife sharpening.